LordSnoosh/SEIR2222/work/w09/d4/deploy-django-heroku.md

 % heroku config:set "AWS_ACCESS_KEY_ID=AKIAJYO6WFUBRZUI6ZNQ"
 ```

-> Note: If setting AWS keys from Boto3, ensure the key names are in all caps (they are lowercase in `~/.aws/credentials`).
+> Note: Be sure to set all of the entries in the `.env` file.

 Setting the environment variables via the command line automatically restarts the server - which is necessary.
 If you set the _config vars_ in Heroku's Dashboard, it won't restart the server.
 However, you can restart the server manually using<br>`$ heroku restart`